Getting Started with Evernote for:

 Evernote makes it easy to share your marked-up images with friends or colleagues.

-After you've saved your markup, tap the Share icon and select from your sharing options:
+After you've saved your annotations, tap the Share icon and select from your sharing options:

 - Assign to Contact